If you’re shopping for studio monitor stands, but not quite sure what you’re looking for…

-Their baseline model, the Ultimate Support JSMS70, is one of the best selling, and most affordable stands on the market.
+The baseline model is the Ultimate Support JSMS70.
+Currently, it’s one of the best selling, and most affordable stands on the market.

 - 32″-44″ height adjustment in 4″ increments

-- triangular base for fitting in tight spaces
+- triangular base to fit in tight spaces

 - floor spikes/rubber feet for floor isolation

-- rubber pad on top for isolation for monitor isolation
+- rubber pad on top for monitor isolation

-It has the same basic features as the JSM70, plus some cool extras:
+It has the same basic features as the JSMS70, plus some cool extras:

 - 5.5″ – 11″ adjustable top plate – to cradle various sized monitors